 REALTY INCOME DIVIDEND AND FFO PER SHARE

-Realty Income displays stable and consistent Funds from Operations (FFO) growth as shown in the above chart.
-Dividends as a percent of FFO generally run at about 85% and grow along with earnings.
+Realty Income has stable and consistent Funds from Operations (FFO) growth as shown in Chart 2.

 WHAT IS FFO?

 I mainly cover traditional dividend-paying corporations here at Dividends Diversify.
-I evaluate dividends against earnings per share and sometimes free cash flow.
+I evaluate dividends against earnings per share and free cash flow.

 For REITs, FFO is a better measure of dividend payment capacity and income than traditional earnings per share.
 Investopedia explains FFO this way